 - Old becoming new.
 There are several areas that are developing their region for travelers to experience hidden goodness.
 One area that is leading in that is the Andrijevica region.
 Local officials are working with an NGO partner and villagers to develop their area and raise awareness.
 A hostel is nearing completion in the village of Japan.
-Multiple farm stays have come online in the villages of Gračanica, Talanovac, and Konjuhe.
+Multiple farm stays have come online in the villages of Gračanica, Talanovac, and Konjuhe with nearby world-class fly fishing.
 Another area that has some concentrated development is a group of villages near Berane.
 The villages of Lubnice, Glavace, and Kurikuce boast developing farm stay offers.
 Hiking, foraging, MTB, backcountry skiing, and experiencing traditional ways of life are on offer here.

 We agree with the good people at Lonely Planet.
 Yes to Northern Montenegro among best in Europe.
 Definitely, plan to explore this unknown WOW!
 We look forward to seeing you there and are happy to help open the way.